usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-5.rst

 Overview
 --------

-In the last section, you created a multi-step workflow and watched how data evolved across chained tasks.
+In the :ref:`last section <tutorial-building-a-multi-step-workflow>`, you created a multi-step workflow and watched how data evolved across chained tasks.
 Now, you will learn how to **save task outputs as artifacts**.

-You will build on :ref:`tutorial-building-a-multi-step-workflow`, adding artifact-saving logic.
+This tutorial build on the previous workflow by adding artifact-saving logic.

 .. admonition:: Learn More